-Contact Circulation staff in Firestone Library at firstname.lastname@example.org or (609) 258-3202 with questions or for information not covered in the policies listed below.
+Contact Circulation staff in Firestone Library at firstname.lastname@example.org with questions or for information not covered in the policies listed below.

 All library users must present a valid identification card to access the collections.
-Princeton students, faculty, and staff must present their University ID card (TigerCard), with current academic year validation, in order to borrow materials from the Library.
-Non-University "guest" borrowers must obtain a photo-ID card from the Access Office.
+Princeton students, faculty, and staff must present their University ID card (TigerCard) in order to borrow materials from the Library.
+Non-University borrowers must obtain a photo-ID card from the Access Office.
 Loss or theft of an identification card should be reported immediately to the nearest Circulation Desk.

 All cards, except those issued to organizations, are non-transferrable.
-Bearers of access cards are not eligible for certain library services such as tracing missing books, using reserve material, requesting items through interlibrary loan or borrow direct, and retrieving books that have been received but are not yet processed.
+Bearers of access-only cards are not eligible for certain library services such as paging books, using reserve material, requesting items through interlibrary loan or borrow direct, and retrieving books that have been received but are not yet processed.
 They may use electronic resources on-site (see Visitor Access to Electronic Resources).
 Remote access is limited by licensing agreement to current Princeton University faculty, staff and students.

 All Princeton University faculty, staff, and students, their spouses, domestic partners and dependents, the faculty and students of Princeton Theological Seminary, and the members and staff of the Institute for Advanced Study are eligible to borrow books and other material from the Princeton University Libraries.

 Other individuals or entities who wish to use the library collections should contact the Access Office in Firestone Library by email at email@example.com or by telephone at (609) 258-5737.